 Thea Chimenti's son, Chase, entered the world prematurely at 28 weeks.
 Doctors had warned her throughout her difficult pregnancy that her child might be born with a developmental disorder.

-When she brought him home to Boca Raton, she called the Easter Seals Florida Treasure Coast Early Steps program for help.
+When she brought him home to Boca Raton, she called Easterseals Florida's Treasure Coast Early Steps program for help.

 “They gave me paperwork in the newborn intensive care unit to enroll my son in an early intervention program,” Chimenti says of Chase, who has cerebral palsy.
 “I didn’t know how severe his delay would be, but I knew to seek help immediately.”

-• Marissa Barrera, program coordinator, Treasure Coast Early Steps, Easterseals
+• Marissa Barrera, program coordinator of Treasure Coast Early Steps, Easterseals Florida

-• Ruth Acosta-Flores, program director, First Step to Success, The Arc of Palm Beach County
+• Ruth Acosta-Flores, former program director of First Step to Success, The Arc of Palm Beach County

-• Kevin McCormick, director, Palm Beach County School District’s Exceptional Student Education program
+• Kevin McCormick, director of Exceptional Student Education, Palm Beach County School District